-11.5.1 Each unit while stationary at the site, including when engaged in drilling operations, should comply with all requirements prescribed in chapter IV of the 1988 SOLAS amendments that are applicable to a ship sailing through the same area.34

-11.5.2 Taking into account the different types of accident which may occur on the MODU, additional radio equipment should be installed in a room or position, which could be the bridge or an emergency control room, situated as far as practicable from the radio equipment fitted in compliance with section 11.5.1, so that no single accident in any part of the MODU could deprive the MODU of all facilities for radiocommunications.

-The additional radio equipment should comply with the following regulations of the 1988 SOLAS amendment for MODUs drilling in:

-- .1 sea area A1, the equipment prescribed by regulation IV/7.1.1; - .2 sea area A2, the equipment prescribed by regulations IV/7.1.1 and IV/9.1.1; - .3 sea area A3, the equipment prescribed by regulations IV/7.1.1 and IV/10.1.1, plus 10.1.2; or alternatively, as required by regulations IV/7.1.1 and 10.2.1; - .4 sea area A4, the equipment prescribed by regulations IV/7.1.1 and IV/10.2.1.

-11.5.3 If the acoustic noise level in a room fitted with operating controls for radio equipment is so high or could be so high, during particular operating conditions, that it may disturb or prevent proper use of the radio equipment, then adequate noise protection should be provided by mechanical or other means, in association with the operating controls for the radio equipment.
+- 11.5.1 Each unit, while stationary at the site, including when engaged in drilling operations, should comply with all requirements prescribed in SOLAS chapter IV that are applicable to a ship sailing through the same area.
+51 Each unit should also report its position to the relevant World-Wide Navigational Warning Service (WWNWS) NAVAREA Coordinator when arriving on-site, in order for a Navigational Warning to be broadcast 52.
+Additionally, units should inform the NAVAREA Coordinator when departing from that site, in order for the broadcast to be cancelled. - 11.5.2 On units which do not have a navigation bridge, it should be possible to initiate transmission of the distress alerts by the radio installation specified in SOLAS regulations IV/10.1.1, IV/10.1.2, IV/10.1.4, IV/10.2.1 and IV/10.2.3, as applicable, from a position in an accessible and protected area which is acceptable to the Administration. - 11.5.3 If the acoustic noise level in a room fitted with operating controls for radio equipment is so high or could be so high, during particular operating conditions, that it may disturb or prevent proper use of the radio equipment, then adequate noise protection should be provided by mechanical or other means, in association with the operating controls for the radio equipment.